What is the Magnificent Mile?

 - Site of Fort Dearborn: Intersection of N. Michigan Avenue and E. Wacker Drive.
 Site of the original Fort Dearborn which was destroyed following the Battle of Fort Dearborn during the War of 1812.

 See All of Chicago from the Willis Tower Skydeck!

 Can’t decide what to see first?
-You can see it all at once from 109 storeys up!
+Consider taking a stroll along the Chicago Riverwalk as well, or you can see what Chicago has to offer all at once from 109 storeys up!
 From here, you can fully appreciate another Chicago design feat — its one-of-a-kind grid system.
 Check out our dining options and group visits!